ChrisPachulski/my_site/content/blog/Pet-Shop-Monitoring-With-R.md

 ### Interest Tracking System

-I develop a sophisticated tracking system for puppies of interest:
+I develop a sophisticated tracking system for puppies of interest.
+The tracking logic is implemented in [track_pups_of_interest.R](https://github.com/ChrisPachulski/the-pet-shop-easton/blob/main/R/track_pups_of_interest.R):

 ```r
 alert_me_pups = track_and_upload_pups_of_interest(pups_of_interest, con)